eclipse-theia/theia-website/src/docs/commands_keybindings.md

 ```

 Please note that you also contribute menu items without a command which allows you to create custom top level menus and sub menus.
-To achive this, contribute a menu item without a command and then reference the id of this menu item as a `MenuPath` in other contributes.
+To achieve this, contribute a menu item without a command and then reference the id of this menu item as a `MenuPath` in other contributes.
 This will add menu items to your custom menu.

 ## Contributing Keybindings